Traversing a mountain slope at the crack of dawn.

 We had a rental car booked, a sturdy Kia by the looks of what we had been automatically allocated to us by Hertz, and our plan was to explore the dunes, rocks, oil refineries and whatever else the Kingdom of Bahrain might put in our path.

-Three moths earlier our mailboxes chimed simultaneously when the invitation from Racing Force Group dropped in.
+Three months earlier our mailboxes chimed simultaneously when the invitation from Racing Force Group dropped in.
 In my peripheral vision I could glance the subject line from the notification pop-up and I immediately turned over and locked eyes with my colleague from across the room.

 The e-mail read: "We invite you to the Racing Force Group World Meeting at the Bahrain International F1 Circuit [..] along with a guided tour of the Bell Racing Helmet Factory"